Student Finance Centre

 Information on what funding is available for part-time students can be found here.

-If you already hold a full honours degree qualification obtained in the UK, or from a University overseas, the tuition fee loan, maintenance loan and maintenance grant will not be available to you.
-The only funding that may be available to you would be the University of Portsmouth Bursary.
+If you already hold a full honours degree qualification obtained in the UK, or from a University overseas, the tuition fee loan, living cost loan and living cost grant will not be available to you.

 If you currently live in Wales, Scotland or Northern Ireland you will be able to apply for different support through your home government.
 Visit the following websites for further information:

 To qualify for student finance as a student from England, you will need to meet all of the residence requirements.
 Generally, on the first day of the academic year in which your course starts, you must: